Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 - cloud-init has applied the personalization and the VM is ready; VM remains powered on.

 **Cautions / Notes:**
-- If `/etc/cloud/cloud-init.disabled` remains on the guest, Phase 3 will be ineffective — the script checks and aborts if found.
 - `/etc/hosts` is completely overwritten by the template's entries.
 If you need extra static host records, add them to the `write_files > content` section of `templates/user-data_template.yaml` before running Phase 3.
+- If `/etc/cloud/cloud-init.disabled` exists on the guest, Phase 3 cannot apply the seed — the script checks for this file and aborts when it can be detected.
+If the VM is powered off at the start of Phase 3 the script cannot probe the file and will continue; in that case cloud‑init may not be applied in the run; manual intervention may be required.
+- If `-NoRestart` prevents the pre-shutdown (and also the boot at the end of the phase), clone cannot take the effect of cloud-init personalization after the attach of seed ISO automatically.
+Phase 3 will issue a warning in that case; a manual reboot is required to apply the seed.
 - The script will not overwrite an existing ISO at the datastore destination.
 If the target path already contains an ISO with the same name, either run Phase 4 alone to remove it (with `-NoCloudReset` to avoid creating `/etc/cloud/cloud-init.disabled`) or delete the file manually.
-- Repeatedly re-running Phase 3 without finalizing with Phase 4 can cause repeated SSH host-key regeneration and duplicate NetworkManager profiles; run Phase 4 when satisfied.
+- Re-running Phase 3 repeatedly without finishing with Phase 4 can cause repeated SSH host‑key regeneration and duplicate NetworkManager connection profiles.
+If you must retry Phase 3 after a partial failure, re-run Phase 2 (guest initialization) first to re-prepare the clone; note that filesystem expansions already applied will not be reprocessed and also user duplication will not occur.
+Always run Phase 4 once you are satisfied.
-- If `-NoRestart` prevents the shutdown/reboot required to boot with the attached seed ISO (for example, the VM was already powered on), Phase 3 will warn and exit; a manual reboot is then required to apply the seed.

 ――――――――――――――――――――――――――――――――